Ensemble Methods

 • This process is repeated recursively for each subset, selecting the best feature for further splitting.

-3. Stopping Criteria:
+3. Stopping Criteria/Condition:

 • The recursive splitting continues until one of the stopping criteria is met: